jepsen-io/jepsen/cockroachdb/README.rst

 - "atomic": concurrent atomic updates to a shared register;
 - "sets":  concurrent unique appends to a shared table;
-- "monotonic": concurrent unique appends with carried dependency;
+- "monotonic-part", "monotonic-skews": concurrent unique appends with carried dependency;
 - "bank": concurrent transfers between rows of a shared table.

 The database is accessed using the command-line SQL client executed